otrv4/otrv4/otrv4.md

   Any pertinent data for the record type
 ```

 OTRv4 supports some TLV record types from OTRv3.
-The unsupported types are:
+The supported types are:
 ```
 Type 0: Padding
   The value may be an arbitrary amount of data.
 This data should be ignored.